Last Updated on April 26, 2026

 Oxford Street Fitzrovia Apartments – A great central location.
 Oxford Street is less than 1km away and it’s a short walk from the British museum.
 The nearest tube is Goodge Street.
 There are 2 and 3 bedroom apartments with a kitchenette equipped with a stovetop, fridge and dishwasher.
 Plus there’s a TV with streaming services

-Collingham Serviced Apartments – Located in Kensington about a a 12-minute walk from South Kensington Underground Station and 15 minute walk to the V&A museum.
+Collingham Serviced Apartments – Located in Kensington about a 12-minute walk from South Kensington Underground Station and 15 minute walk to the V&A museum.
 There are two bedroom apartments with amenities including tea and coffee maker, hairdryer, dining table, refrigerator, work desk, free toiletries, microwave, TV, kitchenette with stovetop, toaster, fridge, air-conditioning, and washing machine.

 Guests can also enjoy the hotel’s Rena Health & Leisure Club, featuring a stunning Greco-Roman 13m swimming pool, fully equipped gym, sauna, steam room, and a luxury spa offering a variety of treatments.